nthieu173/renewableEnergy.github.io/supervised.md

 ![Prediction 95% confidence interval for all US States](./images/supervised/state_confidence_error_visualization.svg)

 Plotted next is the confidence interval of the predictions which denotes where 95% of the relative absolute errors are located.
-We can see that for most of the states the error of our models are fairly similar except for Washington (WA), Wyoming (WY), Idiana (ID) and Kentucky (KY).
+We can see that for most of the states the error of our models are fairly similar except for Washington (WA), Wyoming (WY), Indiana (ID) and Kentucky (KY).

 ![Prediction 95% confidence interval for all US States](./images/supervised/state_confidence_abs_error_visualization.svg)